angus-g/lagrangian-filtering/README.md

 3. temporal filtering
 4. writing filtered data back to disk

+## Citing
+The description and analysis of the Lagrangian filtering method has been published in JAMES, and can be cited as:

+> Shakespeare, C. J., Gibson, A. H., Hogg, A. M., Bachman, S. D., Keating, S. R., & Velzeboer, N. (2021).
+A new open source implementation of Lagrangian filtering: A method to identify internal waves in high-resolution simulations. *Journal of Advances in Modeling Earth Systems*, 13, e2021MS002616. https://doi.org/10.1029/2021MS002616

 ## Installation
 ### Using Conda
 If you use [Conda](https://conda.io) to manage Python packages, you